 Radiolab is a two-time Peabody Award-winning investigative podcast hosted by Jad Abumrad and Robert Krulwich.
 The show takes one big idea per episode and explains it though sounds and stories, responding to skeptic listeners with facts.
 If you’re interested in government and justice, Radiolab Presents: More Perfect looks at defining cases throughout U.S. history that made the Supreme Court so supreme.
 My favorite episode, More Perfect: Sex Appeal, looks at a young Ruth Bader Ginsberg and her case on sex discrimination against… men.

 4. Armchair Expert with Dax Shepard, Armchair Expert

 This podcast is informative in an entirely different way.
 Comedian Dax Shepard invites celebrity guests to talk about the messiness of being human.
 Occasionally, guests may discuss current events, but the episodes tend to focus on their struggles and shortcomings and what made them the people they are today.
 The episodes are vulnerable and honest, allowing listeners to relate to celebrities like Dr. Phil and author Brené Brown in a more intimate, humanizing way.

 If you’re thinking of starting your own podcast, give a listen to some of the above to find out what works for them, and what you may be able to adopt into your episodes.
 Don’t let podfading scare you – podcasting should be fun!

-For any tips or insights, feel free to reach out to any of us here at The Fearey Group.
+For any tips or insights on podcasting for beginners, feel free to reach out to any of us here at The Fearey Group.
 We’d love to see your vision and give advice on how to make it happen.